bloominstituteoftechnology/DS-Unit-1-Sprint-2-Data-Wrangling-and-Storytelling/module2-find-portfolio-ideas/template.md

 Can you apply the templates to your topics?

 1. Geographic Variation
+Best cities to workout.

 2. Trend related to the news
+Injuries due to exercising incorrectly.

 3. Who does that?
+demographics, age group, the ammount of females at what age.

 4. Answering a question people care about
+How many times do gyms offer food throughout the year

 5. Valuable to businesses
+Time and day of the week affect buisness. age group that goes to the gym.

 6. What's the most popular?
+What is the most popular gym products(protein, pre-workout, amino acids) bought for

 7. Cost/Money rankings
+What city would be the best to start up a gym and make the most profit!

 ## Misconceptions

 What misconceptions do people have about your topic?
+People go to the gym to lose weight

 ## Examples